 1. Lemon Zest

 Lemon zest is a common ingredient in both sweet and savory dishes.
 Zest some of your peel, use some now or freeze it for later.
+This gives you some of the health benefits that lemon peels provide, but mostly it is a great way to add some citrus zest flavor to some of your favourite creations.
 (Check out my favorite tool to get my zest.)

 2. Lemon Pepper